Canine Good Citizen

-Prerequisites: Dogs must be age-appropriately vaccinated; Dog & Handler must have completed Intermediate Dog & Handler.
+Prerequisites: Dogs must be age-appropriately vaccinated; Dogs must be healthy including being free from internal and external parasites (including fleas, ticks, worms, etc); Dog & Handler must have completed Intermediate Dog & Handler.

 Schedule: Classes meet once a week for 6 consecutive weeks on the same day of the week and at the same time all 6 weeks unless otherwise noted.
 The length of each class is 45 minutes.

 Equipment: A travel crate/kennel for the 6th week during testing.

 Testing: The AKC Canine Good Citizen test will be given the 6th week of class.
 Any registrant wishing to test must bring a $10 testing fee.
 Attendees will be asked to function as "members of the crowd" during the testing.